prk3/blog-source/posts/type-narrowing-and-closures.md

 }
 ```

-In this case, calling `y` will try to access data on the map object, not the data stored inside it.
-No matter what would be inside the map, `y` will always yield undefined.
-What a nasty bug!
-Notice that type narrowing can be broken by reassignment. `indirection` was an array when entering the if branch, but became a map after another assignment.
-And it could do that, because its type allows for it.
+The call to `y` yields `undefined` because one line above `indirection` reference was set to a map, which does not have numerical properties.
+If `indirection` was declared with `const`, reassignment would not be allowed and thus the array guarantee would be always valid.

 It's fascinating how Typescript tracks type changes.
-The difference in behavior between `let` and `cost` reminds me of Rust's borrow checker. `y` borrows `indirection`, which should not be changed until `y` finishes or else the array invariant is broken.
-Interestingly, an IIFE assigned to `z` on the previous example does not trigger that error.
+The difference in behavior between `let` and `cost` captured variables reminds me of Rust's borrow checker. `y` borrows `indirection`, which should not be changed until `y` is destroyed.
+Otherwise, the array invariant is broken.
+Interestingly, an IIFE assigned to `z` in the previous example does not trigger that error.
 Maybe Typescript noticed that the borrow immediately disappears and type may stay unchanged?